garybake/blog/content/2023_03_24_vector_database_api.md

 ### 1. Weaviate hosted

-The most easiest way is to use weaviate cloud services.
+The easiest way is to use weaviate cloud services.
 Weaviate give you a free sandbox environment to evaluate the technology.

 [https://console.weaviate.io/](https://console.weaviate.io/)